Bank of Nova Scotia profit beats estimates on provisions, capital markets earnings slip

 That was thanks to provisions for credit losses of C$496 million, versus analyst expectations of C$698 million, down from C$1.8 billion a year earlier.

-While that included the release of about C$200 million of allowances on performing loans, Scotiabank did set aside nearly nearly C$2 billion to cover impaired loans, a 37% increase from a year earlier due to higher retail loan write-offs in its Pacific Alliance-focused international banking unit.
+While that included the recovery of about C$696 million of allowances on performing loans, Scotiabank did set aside nearly C$1.19 billion to cover impaired loans, a 37% increase from a year earlier due to higher retail loan write-offs in its Pacific Alliance-focused international banking unit.

 The results wrap up a better-than-expected quarter for Canada’s six biggest lenders that was driven by lower provisions than analysts had predicted, as a raft of government stimulus measures and the banks’ own deferrals on loan payments last year kept a lid on soured loans.